-During the year ended December 31, 2010, there were six meetings of the Board of Directors.
-Each of the incumbent directors who was on the Board of Directors during 2010 attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served during his term of service on the Board of Directors.
+During the year ended December 31, 2011, there were eight meetings of the Board of Directors.
+Each of the incumbent directors who was on the Board of Directors during 2011 attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served during his term of service on the Board of Directors.
 Data I/O does not have a policy requiring members of the Board of Directors to attend the Annual Meeting, although we typically encourage our Board of Directors to attend.
-Mr. Hume, Mr. Gary and Mr. Walker attended our 2010 Annual Meeting and no other Director attended because our Board of Directors did not have a meeting scheduled for that day.
+Mr. Hume and Mr. Brown attended our 2011 Annual Meeting and no other Director attended as our Board of Directors did not have a meeting scheduled for that day.

-The Board of Directors had three standing Committees during 2010, each comprised solely of independent directors as defined by NASDAQ standards and the Sarbanes-Oxley Act of 2002: the Corporate Governance and Nominating Committee, the Audit Committee, and the Compensation Committee.
+The Board of Directors had three standing Committees during 2011, each comprised solely of independent directors during 2011 as defined by NASDAQ standards and the Sarbanes-Oxley Act of 2002: the Corporate Governance and Nominating Committee, the Audit Committee, and the Compensation Committee.
 The Audit Committee consisted of Messrs.
+Gary, Quist, Brown (from July 20,

-Gary, Quist, and Walker (Chair).
+2011 on) and Walker (Chair).
 The Compensation Committee consisted of Messrs.
-Gary, Walker and Quist (Chair).
+Gary, Walker, Brown (from July 20, 2011) and Quist (Chair).
 The Corporate Governance and Nominating Committee consisted of Messrs.
-Gary (Chair), Walker and Quist.
-Mr. Brown, an independent director, will be assigned to Committee(s) in April 2011.
+Gary (Chair until July 20, 2011), Brown (Chair July 20, 2011 to March 8, 2012), Myer (a non-independent director was added and became Chair March 8, 2012), Walker and Quist.